cosmos72/stmx/README.md

 - `bordeaux-threads`
 - `trivial-garbage`

-Note: as of December 2013, Quicklisp contains STMX version 1.9.0, which also supports hardware transactional memory (Intel TSX)

-Since STMX was added to QuickLisp quite recently (15 June 2013), it may happen that your Quicklisp installation can't find it.
-In such case, you need to first update your QuickLisp installation as described [here](http://www.quicklisp.org/beta) - search for "To get updated software" in the page.

 ### Latest version - from [GitHub](https://github.com/cosmos72/stmx)

 In case you want to use the "latest and greatest" version directly